-Between experiments, receivers are recharged, this can take up to an hour or two.
-Their battery life depends on how frequently you stimulate your mice or rats.
+Between experiments, receivers are recharged.
+Battery life depends on how frequently and how intensely you stimulate your mice or rats.
 We offer larger receivers with larger batteries for use with rats and smaller receivers for use with mice.
 It’s easy to switch receivers during an experiment, so chronic experiments lasting many days are possible.

 Teleopto can be controlled manually, but normally a programmable pulse generator is used to send pulse trains.
 Our pulse generator is easy to program and use, but if you already have one it will probably be compatible with Teleopto

 The pulse generator can, in turn, be triggered by behavioral events.
 A nose poke, lever, video tracking system, or other equipment can easily be used to trigger the start or stop of a pulse train.
 Amuza can work with you to make certain your behavioral equipment is compatible with Teleopto.

 Teleopto is great for scaleup: a single IR emitter can control multiple receivers on multiple mice or rats.
 With additional emitters, one remote can be used with multiple operant conditioning chambers or cages.
 Additional emitters can also make certain there are no dead spots in a maze or other complex environment.
 The emitters have a range of 1-2 meters depending on lighting, but we also have high power IR emitters for use in large open field environments.